zicaiw625/profit-pulse/ENVIRONMENT.md

 Profit Pulse validates a small set of core variables on startup and conditionally enables integrations when optional variables are present.
 Use this guide to understand what each value controls and when it is required.

+## Runtime environments

+- `APP_ENV` (preferred) or `NODE_ENV` determines whether the app is running in production.
+Production mode disables all fallbacks and will abort startup if any required variable is missing.
+- Development-only fallbacks exist for `SHOPIFY_API_KEY`, `SHOPIFY_API_SECRET`, `SHOPIFY_APP_URL`, and `SCOPES`.
+When they are used, a console warning is emitted so you can fill the real values locally.
+- `validateRequiredEnv()` executes during server startup to prevent “sick” deployments: missing Shopify secrets, database URLs, encryption keys, OAuth state secret (production), and shared cache credentials will throw immediately.

 ## Core requirements

 | Variable | Required | Description |